Jane Austen in Manhattan

 Jane Austen in Manhattan is a 1980 American romantic drama film produced by Merchant Ivory Productions for LWT, but released for theatrical exhibition in UK and USA.
-It was the last film appearance of Anne Baxter and the début film of Sean Young.
+It was the last film appearance of Anne Baxter and the debut film of Sean Young.

 The film concerns competing theatrical productions in present-day New York, of a recently discovered early Austen work.

 Plot

-Two teachers vie for the right to stage a play written by Jane Austen when she was twelve years old.
+Two teachers vie for the right to stage a play written by Jane Austen when she was twelve years old, adapted from The History of Sir Charles Grandison by Samuel Richardson.
+Pierre seeks to direct an avant-garde production, but Victor is unhappy about how much influence he has over his wife Ariadne, who is cast as the heroine.